SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/howto/index.md

 From the **Task** button in the **Selection** screen or the **Find** screen, you perform tasks as follows:

 1. Go to the required selection.
-You can, for example, search for a selection from the **Selection** button in the navigator or search as described under [Use the Find screen][1].
+For example, search for a selection from the **Selection** button in the navigator or [use the Find screen][1].

 2. Select the tab containing the records you want to work with.